REST Methods

 Meta information

-you may want to send some extra attributes to the client, a message for example, or anything
+, you may want to send some extra attributes to the client.
+A message would be a good example, or even anything

 ->setMeta('name', 'Eduard Lupacescu')